 The map below shows job statistics for the career type by metro area, for New York.
 A table below the map shows job popularity and salaries across the state.

-Listed below are metro areas ranked by the popularity of jobs for Motorcycle Mechanics relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Motorcycle Mechanics relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.

 2016 Occupational Employment Statistics and 2016-26 Employment Projections, Bureau of Labor Statistics, BLS.gov; O*NET® 22.1 Database, O*NET OnLine, National Center for O*NET Development, Employment & Training Administration, U.S. Department of Labor, onetonline.org